Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 Having been through this process on numerous occasions while working both within the organization and as a consultant, I put together an outline of what to consider when getting your strategy in place.

-The latest trends include patent releases by Google the last couple of years (Neural Matching, RankBrain, BERT, etc.), webmaster guidelines best practices updates, and any trending searches that could be coming up for growth opportunities.
+Some of the latest opportunities can be found by looking at patent releases by Google the last couple of years (Neural Matching, RankBrain, BERT, E-A-T., etc.), webmaster guidelines best practices updates, and trending searches.

-Below is a recommended outline that sets your strategy to encompass all that is important for 2020 in SEO and includes the needs an enterprise SEO strategy has that sets you apart from the smaller SMBs.
+Below is a recommended outline that sets your strategy to encompass all that is important today in SEO and includes the needs an enterprise SEO strategy has that sets you apart from the smaller SMBs.